-- Construction columns (block columns) one by one. - Going through the rows can be simulated by linked lists as we saw in CSC-CSR matvec. - Plan to mention this again when discussing approximate factorizations.
+- Remind the theorem on numerical dependencies - Construction columns (block columns) one by one. - Going through the rows can be simulated by linked lists as we saw in CSC-CSR matvec. - Plan to mention this trick of the implementation when discussing approximate factorizations.